Saturday, October 19, 2024

 In general, people tend to take the easiest path to get what they want.
 No one wants to work harder than they have to, especially if they're in trouble.
 But what's easy for you isn't always what's easy for the character.
 Personality plays a big role in how someone responds to problems.
 The impulsive character will dive in and act without thinking, while the cautious one will wait, watch, and plan their next move.

 Is this character a fighter or a diplomat?
 A team player or a lone wolf?
 Would they ask for help or struggle on their own, even if it means failing?
+Think back to your previous answers and brainstorm how someone with those traits would react.

 Perfect characters are boring, so be sure to give them a few flaws.
 Not only does it make them feel more real, mistakes are a great way to cause trouble and conflict in the plot.
-These flaws are also where the character arc typically falls, and overcoming those weaknesses are part of the character's overall growth.
+Someone who's impulsive probably makes snap decisions, which might often just make things worse, not better.
+A cautious character might overthink everything, not acting in time to prevent the worst from happening.

 6. Pick three things this character would never do.